cgabriel5/httpjs/README.md

 - `id` (`String`, _Required_)
     - Internally defaults to a randomly generated ID when nothing explicitly set.
-    - `id` is used to track the request to abort if needed.
+    - `id` is meant to be used with a future (not yet implemented) global `http.get` method to access request from anywhere in your code.
     - **Note**: `id` must be unique.
 - **Returns** instance.